by Nicholas Nehamas

 “In 1990, the year before I came to work here,” Brandenberger says,”the turkey industry exported 53.9 million pounds of turkey.
 This year the industry exported 728 million pounds, a record.
 What’s equally as significant about that is, in 1990, about one percent of all the turkey produced in the U.S was exported.
 Now it’s more like 13 percent.”

-The main beneficiary of all that extra turkey is Mexico, which imported almost 400 million pounds from the U.S. last year.
+The main beneficiary of all that extra turkey is Mexico, which imported almost 400 million pounds from the U.S. in 2011.

 China (82.8 million pounds), Hong Kong (37.9 million), Canada (22.6 million), and the Dominican Republic (15.2 million) round out the top five importers.